Fiscal Management

 The board may establish other funds in accordance with Generally Accepted Accounting Principles (GAAP) and may certify other taxes to be levied for the funds as provided by state law.
 The status of each fund must be included in the annual report.

-It is the responsibility of the superintendent to implement this policy and bring necessary changes in the maintenance of the school district’s financial records to the attention of the board.
+It is the responsibility of the superintendent in conjunction with the chief financial officer to implement this policy and bring necessary changes in the maintenance of the school district’s financial records to the attention of the board.

 Adopted: 3/17